nicolaracco/simple_etl/README.md

 Source namespace is responsible of input files parsing.

+**Note**: *every format plugin will define its own field syntax derived from the base syntax described here, so remember to read the [Wiki](https://github.com/nicolaracco/simple_etl/wiki)*

 First of all you have to define a "source template" inside a definition file (for example _my_template.stl_):

 ```ruby